puppetlabs/bolt/developer-docs/bolt-api-servers.md

 #### Metadata
 The metadata object is optional, and contains metadata about the task being run.
 It includes the following keys:

-- `description`: String, *optional* - The task description from it's metadata.
+- `description`: String, *optional* - The task description from its metadata.
 - `parameters`: Object, *optional* - A JSON object whose keys are parameter names, and whose values are JSON objects with 2 keys:
     - `description`: String, *optional* - The parameter description.
     - `type`: String, *optional* - The type the parameter should accept.